Prospective:information for the user

 If you use more COLIROFTA ATROPINA 5 mg/ml than you should

-You can remove it by washing your eyes with warm water.
-Do not apply more drops until you touch it again.
-Symptoms of overdose may include skin redness and dryness (in children, it may present as a rash), blurred vision, rapid and irregular pulse, fever, abdominal swelling in children, convulsions, hallucinations, loss of coordination, and rapid progressive respiratory depression.
+You can eliminate it by washing your eyes with warm water.
+Do not apply more drops until it is time for your next dose.
+Overdose symptoms may include redness and dryness of the skin (in children, it may present as a rash), blurred vision, rapid and irregular pulse, fever, abdominal swelling in children, convulsions, hallucinations, loss of coordination, and rapid progressive respiratory depression.

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service.
 Phone: 91 562 04 20, indicating the medication and the amount used.

 If you forgot to use COLIROFTA ATROPINA 5 mg/ml

-Apply a single dose as soon as you remember and continue with the next dose scheduled.
-However, if it is almost time for the next dose, do not apply the missed dose and continue with the next dose of your regular regimen.
+Apply a single dose as soon as you remember and continue with the next scheduled dose.
+However, if it is almost time for the next dose, do not apply the forgotten dose and continue with the next dose of your regular regimen.

 The following reactions have been reported during post-marketing experience: